I Love My Child…But Sometimes I Can’t Stand Him

 -Empowering Parents Editor

 When parents say they don’t like their child, I think that dislike almost always stems from their child’s inappropriate behavior.
-These parents are understandably frustrated because they’re tired of the constant backtalk, yelling and arguing.
+These parents are understandably frustrated because they’re tired of the constant backtalk, yelling, and arguing.
 Or they might not like the way their child treats them, their siblings, or their teachers at school.
-And personally, I can really understand that.
+And I understand that.
 This article is directed toward those parents.

 Not liking your child’s behavior is very different from not liking him as a person.

-I think there are also periods of time when parents don’t like their child because of a certain stage their son or daughter might be going through—adolescence.
+There are times when parents don’t like their child because of a certain stage their son or daughter might be going through—particularly adolescence.
 As a father, I experienced this myself.

 An important part of this separation process is that the parent learns to let go.
 Ultimately, the parent wants and needs to push the child out into the world.
-They get tired of having this strong-willed, opinionated person in the house, making demands and arguing with them all the time.
+They get tired of having this strong-willed, opinionated person in the house who makes demands and argues with them all the time.